JeannotM/DynamicDifficulty/README.md

 If you'd like to read more about the psychology behind it: https://en.wikipedia.org/wiki/Flow_(psychology)

 ## Commands, Permissions and explanations
 The Commands aren't case sensitive, meaning both remove and ReMoVe will result in the same function being executed.
 Also applies to /aFFinIty.
-This does not work on player names though
+This may not work on player names though
 If you want to change the settings of the world you'll need to replace the <user> part with world
 ```
+You can also add .other or .self after the permissions to only support 1 kind of change

 /Affinity set <user> <number>
 perm: affinity.set
 The amount of affinity an user will be set to.